Henry Bacon: Lincoln Memorial

+Prominent buildings and monuments

 After that, Bacon practiced under his own name with significant success, building a large number of public buildings and monuments which became renowned, until his death in 1924.
-His later works included the Danforth Memorial Library in Paterson, New Jersey (1908), the Ridgewood, New Jersey 1924 War Memorial in Van Neste Park; the train station in Naugatuck, Connecticut; Waterbury Hospital Waterbury, Connecticut; Court of the Four Seasons at Panama-Pacific Expo in San Francisco, 1915; World War I Memorial at Yale University, the Lincoln Memorial in Washington, D.C., the Confederate Memorial in Wilmington, North Carolina; and many other distinguished public buildings and monuments.
+His later works included the Danforth Memorial Library in Paterson, New Jersey, in 1908, the Ridgewood, New Jersey 1924 War Memorial in Van Neste Park; the train station in Naugatuck, Connecticut; Waterbury Hospital Waterbury, Connecticut; Court of the Four Seasons at the Panama–Pacific International Exposition in San Francisco in 1915; World War I Memorial at Yale University in New Haven, Connecticut, the Lincoln Memorial in Washington, D.C., the Confederate Memorial in Wilmington, North Carolina; and many other distinguished public buildings and monuments.

 In 1913, Bacon was elected into the National Academy of Design as an associate member, and he became a full member in 1917.

-Mature work

 Bacon was very active as a designer of monuments and settings for public sculpture.
-He designed the Court of the Four Seasons for the 1915 Panama-Pacific Exposition in San Francisco, and the World War I Memorial at Yale University.
-He collaborated with sculptor Augustus Saint-Gaudens on the Sen. Mark Hanna Monument in Cleveland, Ohio, and with Daniel Chester French on numerous monuments, notably the Lincoln Memorial's pensive colossal Lincoln.
+He designed the Court of the Four Seasons for the 1915 Panama Pacific Exposition in San Francisco, and the World War I Memorial at Yale University.
+He collaborated with sculptor Augustus Saint-Gaudens on the Sen. Mark Hanna Monument in Cleveland, Ohio, and with Daniel Chester French on several monuments, notably the Lincoln Memorial's pensive colossal Lincoln.
 Olin Memorial Library, one of Bacon's buildings at Wesleyan University, houses many of Bacon's documents and blueprints of the Lincoln Memorial.

 Bacon rarely found time to design private residences.
 There are three known residential projects that are clearly his work.
 The first is the La Fetra Mansion in Summit, New Jersey, designed and built by the firm of Brite & Bacon from 1897 to 1900.
 Bacon skillfully integrated into a residential setting many of his signature Greek Revival and Roman Renaissance elements and proportions.
 The resulting elegance was astoundingly masterful.
 The La Fetra Mansion was commissioned by industrialist Harold A. La Fetra of the Royal Baking Powder Company, which later merged with RJR Nabisco.
-The second is the rustic resort "Donald McRae House" in Wilmington, North Carolina, for his close friend Donald McRae.
+The second is Donald McRae House in Wilmington, North Carolina, built for his close friend Donald McRae.

 The third Bacon-designed private residence is Chesterwood House, which he designed for his friend, the noted sculptor Daniel Chester French, as his summer home and studio at Stockbridge, Massachusetts.
 Its exterior bears similarity to the La Fetra Mansion.

 Bacon served as a member of the U.S. Commission of Fine Arts from 1921 until his death in 1924.

-In May 1923, President Warren G. Harding presented Bacon with the American Institute of Architects's Gold Medal, making him the 6th recipient of that honor.
+In May 1923, President Warren G. Harding presented Bacon with the American Institute of Architects's Gold Medal, making him the sixth recipient of the honor.

+Death and legacy

 Bacon died of cancer in New York City, and he is buried at Oakdale Cemetery in Wilmington, North Carolina.

-During World War II, a US Navy Liberty Ship was named after Bacon: the SS Henry Bacon, which was commissioned on November 11, 1942.
-In 1964 sculptor Joseph Kiselewski created the Henry Bacon Medal for Memorial Architecture, cast in bronze by the Medallic Arts Company, honoring Bacon.
+During World War II, a U.S. Navy Liberty Ship, the SS Henry Bacon, was named for Bacon.
+It was commissioned on November 11, 1942.
+In 1964, sculptor Joseph Kiselewski created the Henry Bacon Medal for Memorial Architecture, cast in bronze by the Medallic Arts Company in honor of Bacon.